andrechristikan/ack-nestjs-boilerplate-docs/README.md

 # Welcome

-> Best uses for RESTFUL API, [Microservice](https://microservices.io), or SaaS Project
+> Best uses for Restful API, [Microservice](https://microservices.io), or SaaS Project

 Welcome to ACK Boilerplate Documentation.
 This documentation is for [ack-nestjs-boilerplate-mongoose][ack-repo] and [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo].